Dammy97/simple_shell/README.md

-This contains the descriptin of my project
+This contains the description of my project
 The simple shell group project
 Date 19/09/2023